mch1307/jeedom-nhc/README.md

 npm install

 # Configuration
-The configuration is done in conf.js.
-The custom config needs to be done using NODE ENV.
+The configuration is handled in conf.js and should work fine as is.

+The custom config, reflecting the local needs (ip, hostnames, keys, ...) needs to be done using NODE ENV.

 The following variables are needed before launching the app: